Choosing the right security system installer

 Although not every tradesperson who installs security equipment will be a member of these bodies, it is a good benchmark for specialised companies who deal with serious home security projects.
 When they fit alarm systems that are approved by these bodies, they can provide you with a Certificate of Compliance which can also be passed to insurers and help lower your premiums.

-As well as accreditations from the above bodies, many tradesman may also be approved installers for particular brands of alarms and security systems, such as Risco, BPT, Pyronix and Hikvision.
+As well as accreditations from the above bodies, many tradesperson may also be approved installers for particular brands of alarms and security systems, such as Risco, BPT, Pyronix and Hikvision.
 These will demonstrate their familiarity with a particular product.
 Stephen said:

 I have City & Guilds qualifications as well as being an approved installer for several brands.
 It helps to reassure people that I have specific experience.

-The other thing to check is if your tradesman is competent to self-certify any electrical work that needs doing.
+The other thing to check is if your tradesperson is competent to self-certify any electrical work that needs doing.
 Some security installations will involve new circuits being added to your home’s electric system, meaning they must be issued with an Electrical Installation Certificate.
-To get this, the tradesman must either be qualified to certify their own work, or your local authority’s Building Control office will need to inspect it.
+To get this, the tradesperson must either be qualified to certify their own work, or your local authority’s Building Control office will need to inspect it.
 Find out how your installer will deal with this, if it is needed.
 For more information on electrical work, read our guide to hiring an electrician.

 Get like-for-like quotes and agree on payments